IF YOU ARE AGED BETWEEN 16 AND 30 YOU CAN JOIN THIS REGISTER BY PROVIDING CHEEK SWABS.

-Please make sure you select ACLT as your reason for registering with the below.
+Please make sure you select ACLT as your reason for registering when signing up.
 This is important because it allows us to track the number of signups that come through our charity.

 Other ways to register

-By appointment: you can register in person at our offices at 2A Garnet Road, Thornton Heath, Surrey, CR7 8RD.
+- By appointment: you can register in person at the ACLT offices at 2A Garnet Road, Thornton Heath, Surrey, CR7 8RD.
 Please make an appointment in advance by calling +44 (0) 203 757 7700 or emailing firstname.lastname@example.org.

 - At a registration drive: come along to a registration drive and we’ll register in person.
 Check the public registration drive dates in advance.